oddcamp/tracking-util/README.md

 * @param {bool} value `true` if accepted, `false` if denied
 * @param {object} options
 *   @param defaultGTMdataLayer {array} Default GTM data layer
-*   @param defaultGAdata {array} Default GA data
+*   @param defaultGAcommands {array} Default GA data */ setTrackingAccepted(value, options = {})
-*/
-setTrackingAccepted(value, options = {})
 ```
-If tracking was accepted by user the `defaultGTMdataLayer/defaultGAdata` are
+If tracking was accepted by user the `defaultGTMdataLayer/defaultGAcommands` are
 saved in a cookie (Options → `cookie.name`) and the data is automatically
 injected in GTM's data layer every time `TrackingUtil` instance is created.
 Therefore it's useful for tracking page views and storing other default